ChewKeanHo/Hestia/src/generator/README.md

 --------------------------------------------
 ```

-* `views` - raw libraries housing all languages source codes rendering functions.
+* `views` - raw libraries housing all languages source codes rendering
+            functions.
-* `entities` - raw libraries housing all dataset and 3rd-parties functions.
+* `entities` - raw libraries housing all dataset and 3rd-parties' functions.
 * `interactors` - adapter libraries isolating `entities` and `views` away from
                   `presenters` business logics.
+This includes source codes'
+                  file rendering logics.
 * `presenters` - The generator's actual business logics that strictly performs
-                 logic coordinations and only calls `interactors`
+                 generator business logics' coordinations and only calls
-                 functionalities.
+                 `interactors` functionalities.
-* `routers` - the main controller that initiate a set of particular
+* `routers` - the main trigger that initiate a `presenter` for generating a
-              `presenter` businesses.
+              specific outputs.
-* `presenters/start.sh, presenters/start.ps1` - the generator program's actual
+* `presenters/start.sh, presenters/start.ps1` - the generator main program.
-                                                trigger.
-This calls what routers
-                                                to execute when generator is
-                                                initalized.
+                                                This imports all `entities`,
+                                                `views`, and `interactors`
+                                                automatically and execute all
+                                                `routers` after initialization.
-* `Start{.sh.ps1}` - the generator unified trigger for easy to use and easy
+* `Start{.sh.ps1}` - the generator's unified trigger for easy to use and easy
-                     to document sake.
+                     documentation.

 This generator is guarded by the localized `.git` commit with single linear
 flow for maintainability.
 Hence, your development must always be timeline